 To illustrate how the somewhat subtle interactions among the different layers of the Internet protocol stack can give the (false) appearance of high connectivity at the IP-level, recall how at the physical layer the use of Ethernet technology near the network periphery or Asynchronous Transfer Mode (ATM) technology in the network core can give the appearance of high IP-connectivity since the physical topologies associated with these technologies may not be seen by IP-based traceroute.
 In such cases, machines that are connected to the same Ethernet or ATM network may have the illusion of direct connectivity from the perspective of IP, even though they are separated by an entire network (potentially spanning dozens of machines or hundreds of miles) at the physical level.
-In an entirely different fashion, the use of "Layer 2.5 technologies" such as Multiprotocol Label Switching (MPLS) tend to mask a network's physical infrastructure and can give the illusion of one-hop connectivity at Layer 3.
-Note that in both cases it is the explicit and intended design of these technologies to hide the physical network connectivity from IP.
-Another practical problem when interpreting traceroute data is to decide which IP addresses/interface cards (and corresponding DNS names) refer to the same router, a process known as alias resolution [Spring et al. 04a].
-While one of the contributing factors to the high fidelity of the current state-of-the-art Rocketfuel maps is the use of an improved heuristic for performing alias resolution [Spring et al. 04b], further ambiguities remain, as pointed out, for example, in [Teixeira et al. 03].
-Yet another difficulty when dealing with traceroute-derived measurements has been considered in Lakhina et al. 03, Achlioptas et al. 03] and concerns a potential bias whereby IP-level connectivity is inferred more easily and accurately the closer the routers are to the
+In an entirely different fashion, the use of "Layer 2.5 technologies" such as Multiprotocol Label Switching (MPLS) tend to mask a network's physical infrastructure and can give the illusion of onehop connectivity at Layer 3.
+Note that in both cases, it is the explicit and intended design of these technologies to hide the physical network connectivity from IP.
+Another practical problem when interpreting traceroute data is to decide which IP addresses/interface cards (and corresponding DNS names) refer to the same router, a process known as alias resolution [89].
+While one of the contributing factors to the high fidelity of the current state-of-the-art Rocketfuel maps is the use of an improved heuristic for performing alias resolution [90], further ambiguities remain, as pointed out for example in [98].
+Yet another difficulty when dealing with traceroute-derived measurements has been considered in [58, 1] and concerns a potential bias whereby IP-level connectivity is inferred more easily and accurately the closer the routers are to the traceroute source(s).
+Such bias possibly results in incorrectly interpreting power law-type degree distributions when the true underlying connectivity structure is a regular graph (e.g., Erdös-Renyí [39]).